 Cowell described Faustini, who returned to Italy to see his family in the week, as "a brilliant, brilliant singer".

-Homegrown boyband One Direction are due to perform on tomorrow night's results show.
+Homegrown boyband One Direction are due to perform on tonight's results show.